"

 This figure has two rows.
 In both rows, a chemical reaction is shown.
 In the first, structural formulas are provided.
 In this model, in red, is an O atom which has H atoms singly bonded above and to the right.
 The O atom has lone pairs of electron dots on its left and lower sides.
 This is followed by a plus sign.
 The plus sign is followed, in blue, by an N atom with one lone pair of electron dots.
 The N atom forms a double bond with a C atom, which forms a single bond with a C atom.
 The second C atom forms a double bond with another C atom, which forms a single bond with another C atom.
 The fourth C atom forms a double bond with a fifth C atom, which forms a single bond with the N atom.
 This creates a ring structure.
 Each C atom is also bonded to an H atom.
 An equilibrium arrow follows this structure.
 To the right, in brackets is a structure where an N atom bonded to an H atom, which is red, appears.
 The N atom forms a double bond with a C atom, which forms a single bond with a C atom.
 The second C atom forms a double bond with another C atom, which forms a single bond with another C atom.
 The fourth C atom forms a double bond with a fifth C atom, which forms a single bond with the N atom.
 This creates a ring structure.
 Each C atom is also bonded to an H atom.
 Outside the brackets, to the right, is a superscript positive sign.
 This structure is followed by a plus sign.
 Another structure that appears in brackets also appears.
 An O atom with three lone pairs of electron dots is bonded to an H atom.
 There is a superscript negative sign outside the brackets.
 To the right, is the equation: k equals [ C subscript 5 N H subscript 6 superscript positive sign ] [ O H superscript negative sign] all divided by [ C subscript 5 N H subscript 5 ].
 Under the initial equation, is this equation: H subscript 2 plus C subscript 5 N H subscript 5 equilibrium arrow C subscript 5 N H subscript 6 superscript positive sign plus O H superscript negative sign.
 H subscript 2 O is labeled, “acid,” in red.
 C subscript 5 N H subscript 5 is labeled, “base,” in blue.
 C subscript 5 N H subscript 6 superscript positive sign is labeled, “acid” in blue.
 O H superscript negative sign is labeled, “base,” in red.

 The preceding ionization reactions suggest that water may function as both a base (as in its reaction with hydrogen fluoride) and an acid (as in its reaction with ammonia).
-Species capable of either donating or accepting protons are called amphiprotric, or more generally, amphoteric, a term that may be used for acids and bases per definitions other than the Brønsted-Lowry one.
+Species capable of either donating or accepting protons are called amphiprotric.
+A closely related term is amphoteric, which refers to a species capable of acting of either an acid or a base.
+(Recall that some acids and bases do not donate/accept protons, so while all amphiprotic species are amphoteric, not all amphoteric species are amphiprotic).
 The equations below show the two possible acid-base reactions for two amphiprotic species, bicarbonate ion and water:

 The first equation represents the reaction of bicarbonate as an acid with water as a base, whereas the second represents reaction of bicarbonate as a base with water as an acid.
 When bicarbonate is added to water, both these equilibria are established simultaneously and the composition of the resulting solution may be determined through appropriate equilibrium calculations, as described later in this chapter.